Never Say Die (Chvrches song)

 "Never Say Die" is a song recorded by Scottish synthpop band Chvrches.
 Written by the band and its producer Greg Kurstin, it was released by Glassnote Records on 29 March 2018, as the third single from the band's third studio album, Love Is Dead (2018).
-The song is also featured in the soundtrack of the 2018 video game Forza Horizon 4.
+The song is also featured in the soundtrack of the 2018 video game Forza Horizon 4, playing on the in-game radio station Horizon Pulse.

 Composition

 "Never Say Die" is a downtempo electro song that "features robust, linear-patterned synths that maintain the song's energy".
-Despite the band's well-known "airy synths", there is "a more abrasive-sounding synth leads the charge during the bridge leading into the anthemic chorus", according to Derrick Rossignol of Uproxx.
+Despite the band's well-known "airy synths", there is "a more abrasive-sounding synth that leads the charge during the bridge leading into the anthemic chorus", according to Derrick Rossignol of Uproxx.
 In a statement, Lauren Mayberry said that it is "one of my favorite songs on the record because it really leans into the juxtaposition of what we do—the mixture between the dark and the light", describing it as "melodic and direct but uses some of the gnarliest sounds we've ever tried".
 "The chorus lyric came about very quickly but the verses took a lot longer.
 I really wanted to sum up a feeling of trying to be optimistic when you feel disillusioned by the people around you, but trying to keep going because 'Goonies Never Say Die.'"